-- The economic life of the Vertikalny and Mangazeisky North deposits is currently expected to be around 2029 as per management's expectation as of 31 December 2022.
-While the Mangazeisky North deposit licence expires in 2023, the directors have a high degree of confidence that it will be extended given the renewal process is routine. - For the following seven years Silver price is US\$24.7/ounce as per management's expectation as of 31 December 2022. - For the following seven years RUB/USD foreign exchange rate 75 as per management's expectation as of 31 December 2022. - For the following seven years average aannual inflation of costs expressed in USD is 2.44 % as per management's expectation as of 31 December 2022. - For the following seven years annual inflation of costs expressed in RUB is 4% as per management's expectation as of 31 December 2022. - Post tax nominal discount rate of 16% (pre-tax of 17%).
+- The economic life of the Vertikalny and Mangazeisky North deposits is currently expected to be around 2030 as per management's expectation as of 31 December 2023. - For the following seven years average Silver price is US\$25.83/ounce as per management's expectation as of 31 December 2023 - For the following seven years average RUB/USD foreign exchange rate 100.1 as per management's expectation as of 31 December 2023. - For the following seven years average aannual inflation of costs expressed in USD is 2.4% as per management's expectation as of 31 December 2023. - For the following seven years annual inflation of costs expressed in RUB is 4.4% as per management's expectation as of 31 December 2023. - Post tax nominal discount rate of 18.5%.
 This was based on a Capital Asset Pricing Model analysis.